kwalczak80/mx-monster/README.md

 Additional information about the product is presented using Font Awsome icons and text, and it contains:

 - The name of the product
-- Price
+- The product price
 - The product category
-- Rating
+- The product rating
 - The product description
 - Option to select the product size.
 The following size options are available from the drop-down menu (XS, S, M, L, XL).
 Please note that if the product does not have a size, i.e., the navigation system, the size option will not be visible on the screen.
 - Quantity - to select the number of products the user wants to buy
-- **Keep shopping** button to redirect the user to the all products page
+- The **Keep shopping** button to redirect the user to the all products page
-- **Add to bag** button to add the specific product to the shopping bag
+- The **Add to bag** button to add the specific product to the shopping bag

 ![Product details page](docs/images/existing_features/product_details_page/product-details-page.JPG)